Cranbaerry/A.R.E.S/README.md

 # CachedAvatarLocator

-THXX to (https://github.com/KeafyIsHere) for the original avatar logging script!
+Thx to [KeafyIsHere](https://github.com/KeafyIsHere) for the original avatar logging script!

 Allows for easy searching of the VRChat cache folder for a particular avatar that has been previously encountered!
 Installation: